ARMmbed/mbed-os-5-docs/docs/porting_migration/Porting_Guide_Mbed_OS.md

 More information on these can be found in the MCU's reference manual.

-### 5. Add startup code, device specific CMSIS headers, relevant drivers, APIs, HAL implementation and others.
+### 5. Add startup code, device specific CMSIS headers, relevant drivers, APIs, HAL implementation and others

   1. Adding startup code and CMSIS specific headers:
     Obtain the startup code and other CMSIS specific headers from the device manufacturer or the CMSIS packs from KEIL.